Heckler & Koch Mark 23: Alternatives

 In spite of its positive points, the MK 23's large size and weight have resulted in some criticism.
 The handgun was designed for offense rather than defense, the size and weight intentionally incorporated to help absorb recoil forces and retain greater accuracy; but this also decreased its ease of use, comfort, and draw speed in defensive situations which require a more conventional, compact pistol.

 In response, HK developed the USP Tactical pistol based on the original USP.
 The USP Tactical and MK 23 look similar, although they are different pistols by design and purpose, the Tactical retains much of the performance of the MK 23 without the bulky size.
 It uses a different suppressor (due to 16 x 1mm left handed threading, as opposed to 16 x 1mm right-handed on the MK 23).
 An even more compact pistol than the USP Tactical for counter-terrorist and special forces use is the HK USP Compact Tactical, which has its own optional LAM.
 The USP-CT is lighter and is capable of fitting a suppressor, making it a prime choice for Special Forces on covert operations.
 Recently, HK has developed the HK 45, a much more contoured pistol based on the P2000, P8 and P30 models.

-In popular culture

-The Mk.23 SOCOM is famously known for being used by Solid Snake in Metal Gear Solid.